Updated

-California Penal Code 302 PC makes it a crime for a person intentionally to disturb or disrupt a religious meeting by way of profanity, misbehavior or unreasonable noise.
-The offense is charged as a misdemeanor punishable by up to one year in jail and a fine of up to $1000.00.
+California Penal Code § 302 PC makes it a crime to disturb a religious meeting by using profanity, misbehavior, or unreasonable noise.
+This is a misdemeanor punishable by up to one year in jail and/or a fine of up to $1000.00.

 Examples